hinastory/fileconv/README.md

 You can see more [examples](https://github.com/hinastory/fileconv/tree/master/example).

-### Make MetaConvertor
+### Make MetaConvertors

-You can make meta convertor easily.
+You can make meta convertors easily.
 `fileconv` gem's JSON MetaConvertor is below:

 ```ruby